 The health emergency has led the government to ask the nation temporarily to change the way we live.
 This means that God’s people, for a season, are having to learn to be Church in a different way.
 Please scroll down for parish adaptations to the situation and how you can respond in Faith, Hope and Love.
 In particular there is information about:

 Morning Prayer is being said via Zoom at 9am Monday to Thursday.
 It lasts about twenty minutes.
-If you wish to attend on one or more days of the week, please email Charles King for a link to the Zoom group.
+To obtain the Zoom code, please subscribe to our regular email via email@example.com

 If you would like a particular person or issue to be prayed for by us all together, do email the Vicar.
 Issues and individuals ordinarily remain on our circulated prayer list for a month.
 If the clergy and wardens know there is an ongoing need, names will remain.
 (If a name drops off and you would like it reinstated do just ask.)
 If you would like us to join in prayer for a third party, please get their permission for their name to be shared in this way.